Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 (1467050592.567418, 'Event set')
 ```

 When we imported our module `str_encode_thread`, the import lock was acquired by the MainThread.
 When our custom thread tried to execute the `value.encode('latin-1')`, the stdlib tried to import the module `encoding.latin_1` which blocks as the import lock is already held by the MainThread.
 We then block the MainThread by doing `event.wait(10)` and both threads are blocked for 10 seconds, too bad...
-When the wait timeouts, the `import str_encode_thread` ends, releasing the import lock which awakes our custom thread that can continue.
+When the wait timeouts, the `import str_encode_thread` ends, releasing the import lock which awakens our custom thread that can continue.

 If we hadn't set a maximum timeout for the event, we would have deadlocked our python interpreter forever!